nicavasquez00-cpu/cloud-computing-course/Laboratory-03-Multi-Cloud-Explorer/README.md

 A Linux server was launched using the KillerCoda Playground.
 Linux commands were used to identify the operating system, CPU information, memory, and disk space.

-If this Linux server were migrated to the cloud, which AWS, Azure, and GCP services could host it?

-Answer:

-If this Linux server were migrated to the cloud, it could be hosted using Amazon EC2 in AWS, Azure Virtual Machines in Microsoft Azure, or Google Compute Engine in Google Cloud.
-These services provide virtual machines that can run Linux operating systems such as Ubuntu.
-They can provide the computing resources needed to run the server and its applications.

 | Category | Information |
 |---|---|